barionleg/ANTs_wiki/Deprecated-ANTs-programs.md

 ## N3BiasFieldCorrection (N4BiasFieldCorrection)

-Bias correction based on the famous N3 algorithm by Sled et al. See the [paper](https://www.ncbi.nlm.nih.gov/pubmed/20378467) for details of N4 and a comparison to N3 performance.
+Bias correction based on the famous N3 algorithm by Sled et al. See the N4 [paper](https://www.ncbi.nlm.nih.gov/pubmed/20378467) for details and a comparison to N3 performance.

 ## WarpImageMultiTransform, WarpTensorImageMultiTransform, WarpTimeSeriesImageMultiTransform, ComposeMultiTransform  (antsApplyTransforms)